Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization: Method

-Figure \ref{fig:distributed-search} shows a high-level sketch of our proposed asynchronous distributed Bayesian optimization (ADBO) method.
-The key feature of our method is that each worker executes a sequential BO search; performs only one black-box evaluation, which avoids congestion occurring in a centralized setting (see Fig.~\ref{fig:centralized-search}) ; and communicates the results with all other workers in an asynchronous manner.
-The BO of each worker differs from that of the other workers with respect to the value $\kappa$ used in the acquisition function \ucb.
-Each BO starts by sampling the value $\kappa_i$ from an exponential distribution $\text{Exp}(\frac{1}{\kappa})$, where $\kappa$ is the user-defined parameter.
-The BO that takes smaller $\kappa_i$ values will perform exploitation and sample points near the best found so far in the history $H$.
-On the other hand, the BO that receives large $\kappa_i$ values will perform exploration to reduce the predictive uncertainty of the RFR model.
+Figure \ref{fig:distributed-search} shows a high-level sketch of our proposed asynchronous decentralized Bayesian optimization (ADBO) method.
+The key feature of our method is that each worker executes a sequential BO search; performs only one black-box evaluation, which avoids congestion occurring in a centralized setting (see Figure~\ref{fig:centralized-search}); and communicates the results with all other workers in an asynchronous manner through shared storage.
+The BO of each worker differs from that of the other workers w.r.t. the value $\kappa_0$ used in the $\ucb$ acquisition function.
+Each BO starts by sampling the value $\kappa_0$ from an exponential distribution $\text{exp}(\frac{1}{\kappa})$, where $\kappa$ is the user-defined parameter.
+The BO that takes smaller $\kappa_0$ values will perform exploitation and sample points near the best found so far in observations.
+On the other hand, the BO that receives large $\kappa_0$ values will perform exploration to reduce the predictive uncertainty of the RFR model.
 Consequently, on average multiple BO searches will seek to achieve a good trade-off between exploration and exploitation; however, there will be a number of BO searches that perform stronger exploitation or exploration.
 This effect will increase as we scale to a large number of workers and can benefit the overall search.
-Our approach is inspired by the \qucb acquisition function~\cite{wilson_maximizing_2018} for the single manager/multiple workers setting, where different $\kappa$ values are sampled from the exponential distribution for the \ucb acquisition function and different points are selected based on these values to find the balance between exploration and exploitation.
-The main reason for adopting \qucb is computational simplicity.
-Compared to other multipoint generation strategies, such as the constant liar~\cite{ginsbourger2010kriging} (denoted by CL) that exist in the single-manager/ multiple-worker methods, there is no significant overhead to achieve a balance between exploration and exploitation.
+Our approach is inspired by the $\qucb$ acquisition function~\cite{jones2001taxonomy,hutter2012parallel} where different $\kappa$ values are sampled from the exponential distribution for the $\ucb$ acquisition function and different points are selected based on these values to find the balance between exploration and exploitation.
+The main reason for adopting $\qucb$ is computational simplicity.
+Compared to other multipoint generation strategies, such as the constant liar~\cite{ginsbourger2010kriging} (denoted by CL) that exist only in the centralized (single-manager/multiple-worker) methods and has an overhead increasing linearly with the number of workers, there is only a constant overhead when using $\qucb$.